maxhaase/windows_11_security_mitigation/README.md

 # Windows 11 Security Hardening Script

 A comprehensive PowerShell script designed to enhance the security of Windows 11 systems by applying industry-standard security configurations and best practices.
-You shouldn't underestimate hardening windows, it's a hacking wet dream; this script will make it relatively harder to break into windows.
+You shouldn't underestimate hardening windows, it's a black-hat hacker's wet dream; this script will make it relatively harder to break into windows.
+There are still a lot of people using windows out there, not only in private settings, but even corporate ones.
+You don't want to be the one getting blammed for an infection!

 ## 🛡️ Features